Invite Welcome Connect Summit 2019

 Upon her consecration on Sept.
 22, 2018, Hughes became the first woman and African-American to serve as bishop of the Diocese of Newark.

+Registration with lodging closes on May 30, 2019.
+Commuter registrations will remain open.
 Having trouble with this form?
 Register here.